solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 E. _Cornish Granite from De Lank Quarry_.

-The De Lank is a typical grey granite with quartz, felspar and mica.
-On weathered blocks I can see outlines of large shells, especially in the rotten felspar, in which sections of spiral lamina and pillar-ends can be made out without much difficulty.
+The De Lank is a typical grey granite with quartz, feldspar and mica.
+On weathered blocks I can see outlines of large shells, especially in the rotten feldspar, in which sections of spiral lamina and pillar-ends can be made out without much difficulty.

-The shell-structure is best preserved, or, rather, best seen, in the felspar, but it is possible to detect it even in quartz and mica.
+The shell-structure is best preserved, or, rather, best seen, in the feldspar, but it is possible to detect it even in quartz and mica.

 As in the case of Clee Hill dolerite, the organic structure is preserved in the smallest particles of earth or clay, and can be seen under very high magnification.
 (Plate 18.
 A, B.)